-Below is troubleshooting information for common issues associated with installations of Open Dental.
+Below is troubleshooting information for common issues associated with the installation of Open Dental.

-We only support MySQL 5.5 in our installer (see Trial Version).
+We support MySQL 5.5 and MariaDB 10.5 in our installer.
 Any other versions of MySQL are not supported by Open Dental and may cause issues with your database.
 In addition, MySQL must be installed using myISAM default engine, not InnoDb.
 This can be configured in the my.ini file.

-We recommend installing the Trial Version first.
-Once you are ready to purchase the full version of Open Dental, call us for the registration number and perform an Update.
+Install the Trial Version first.
+Once you are ready to purchase the full version of Open Dental, call us for the registration key and to update to the full version.

-When your update is complete, install Open Dental on your Workstations.
+When the update is complete, install Open Dental on your workstations.
+See Install on Workstation.